krm35/encrypted-mailbox/README.md

-  "sslCertSmtp": "path to cert if ssl for smtp", "attachments": "optional - path to the attachments directory", "allowNonAdminSignUp": "boolean true by default -> anyone can sign up", "enableQueue": "boolean true by default -> enable the queue to send email from no-reply@yourdomain" }
+  "sslCertSmtp": "path to cert if ssl for smtp", "attachments": "optional - path to the attachments directory", "allowNonAdminSignUp": "boolean true by default -> anyone can sign up", "enableQueue": "boolean true by default -> enable the queue to send email from no-reply@yourdomain", "gridfs": "boolean true by default -> Save attachments in mongodb" }
 ```